GIST-CSBL/G2D-Diff/README.md

 # G2D-Diff: A genotype-to-drug diffusion model for generation of tailored anti-cancer small molecules
 Official repository of the G2D-Diff: A genotype-to-drug diffusion model for generation of tailored anti-cancer small molecules.
-Diffusion source code was adopted from the https://github.com/lucidrains/denoising-diffusion-pytorch.
+Diffusion source code was adapted from the https://github.com/lucidrains/denoising-diffusion-pytorch.

 # Environment setting (Anaconda)
 - Create virtual environment